informationgrid/ingrid-editor/docs/Start.md

 #### Document types

 A profile can contain one or more document/entity types.
-Each document type contains of a definition of fields for the form in the frontend and a definition in the backend.
-The definition should contain information about how to resolve references to other addresses/documents.
+Each document type contains a definition of fields for the form in the frontend and a definition in the backend.
+The definition in the backend should contain information about how to resolve references to other addresses/documents.

 Moreover each type can control its publication and do some validations by overriding the `onPublish`-function